SvenHerbers/XIAM-2NQ_Examples/README.md

 # XIAM-2NQ_Examples
-The following table lists the examples and a reference to the used dataset.
-The datasets for each molecule were taken from the linked source and refit using XIAM-2NQ.
+The table below lists the example cases together with references to the datasets used.
+All molecular datasets were taken from the cited sources and refit using XIAM-2NQ.
-A detailed documentation including a listing of all available fit parameters is provided on https://github.com/SvenHerbers/XIAM-2NQ/tree/main
+Detailed documentation, including a complete list of available fit parameters, is available at: https://github.com/SvenHerbers/XIAM-2NQ/tree/main

-The following table summarizes which features were used in the example files. tbp = to be published.
+The table also summarizes which physical features are activated in each example.

+**tbp** = to be published.

+**V1, V2, V3, V4**: Internal rotors 1–4.
-V1,V2,V3,V4 : Barrier of rotor 1,2,3,4 was fit, x = used in fit, left empty = not used.
+x = Internal rotor included in the model,
+empty = not used.

-NQC1, NQC2 : Quadrupole coupling of nucleus 1 or nucleus 2. x = exact quadrupole coupling, o = only matrix elements diagonal in J, left empty = not used
+**NQC1, NQC2**: Quadrupole coupling of nucleus 1 or nucleus 2.
+x = exact quadrupole coupling treatment - not available with Coriolis Coupling,
+o = only matrix elements diagonal in **J** included - only available for NQC1, and only if NQC2 is not used
+empty = not used.

-Coriolis Coupling : Corisolis coupling terms of Pickett-Type (Fxz, Fxy, Fyz) or Wilson-Type (Gz, Gx, Gy) are used offdiagonal in vibrational quantum number, x = used in fit, left empty = not used.
+**Coriolis Coupling**: Off-diagonal Coriolis terms in the vibrational quantum number using either Pickett-type (Fxz, Fxy, Fyz) or Wilson-type (Gz, Gx, Gy) formulation.
 At the moment Pickett-Type and Wilson-Type should not be mixed (see documentation).
+Needs to be activated using control parameter `ctrl 1` in the input file.
+x = used in the fit
+empty = not used.

 | Name | Data Reference | V1 | V2 | V3 | V4 | NQC1 | NQC2 | Coriolis Coupling|
 |------|------|------|------|------|------|------|------|------|